-VNA Community Healthcare& Hospice, a century-old nonprofit visiting nurse agency, brings you timely home healthcare services and extensive community care resources.
+VNA Community Healthcare& Hospice, a century-old 501(c)(3) nonprofit visiting nurse agency, brings you timely home healthcare services and extensive community care resources.
 Care that many thought could only be received at the hospital, nursing home or assisted living facility, can now happen effectively – and comfortably – in your own home and community.

-Using the newest technologies, and expertly trained staff, we help you recover and regain your independence quickly and easily.
-You might say we bring a “mobile health center” right to your living room.
+Our expertly trained staff will help you recover and regain your independence quickly and easily.

 As a nonprofit agency, we are proud of our dedicated staff, volunteers, board of directors, community partners and donors.
 Together, we have become a leader in healthcare at home and the self-care movement across Southern Connecticut.

 VNA Community Healthcare & Hospice has been repeatedly named a Top Agency of the HomeCare Elite, a recognition of the top-performing home health agencies in the United States.
 For 12 years, HomeCare Elite has annually identified the top 25 percent of Medicare-certified agencies.
 VNA Community Healthcare & Hospice has been named a top agency six times.
 HomeCare Elite agencies are determined by an analysis of performance measures in quality outcomes, best practices implementation, patient experience, quality improvement and consistency, and financial health.
 Out of 9,064 agencies considered, 2,268 were recognized along with VNA Community Healthcare & Hospice on the most recent winners list.

 Leaders in Fall Prevention